 Color printers are supported.
 See the /ProgramData/PartSync/Data directory.
 There are two files: CompColors.txt and CompColorsDef_Sample.txt.
 These files define the hex values of colors and associate colors with various CompType settings.

-A good printer for Engineering Stock (2.25 x 0.75 inch labels) is the Brother PT-P700 using 18mm white on black laminated TZe-241 tape.
-It is more expensive per label, might require minor trimming but the printer and supplies are very low cost and common.
-The text PT-P700 must be in the printer name.
+A good printer for Engineering Stock (2.25 x 0.75 inch labels) is the Brother PT-P700 using 18mm white-on-black laminated TZe-241 tape.
+It is more expensive per label, and might require minor trimming, but the printer and supplies are very low cost and common.
+The text "PT-P700" must be in the printer name.

-With time and more experience (and maybe better drivers) we hope to simplify printer setup.
-Remember they will work.
-Starting with a QL-710W wireless (WiFi) printer is a great way to start.
-This printer is low cost and easily shared but it requires a WiFi structure.
+With time and more experience (and maybe better drivers), we hope to simplify printer setup.
+Remember, they *will* work.
+Starting with a QL-710W wireless (WiFi) printer is a great way to get up and running.
+This printer is low cost and easily shared, but it requires a WiFi connection.